Repo Rate & Reverse Repo: Meaning & Key Differences Explained

 What is the current repo and interest rate?

-As of December 2023, the repo rate in India is 6.50%.
-The repo rate directly impacts the interest rates on loans, as it increases with a rise in the repo rate.
+As per the recent changes in December 2023, the repo rate in India is 6.50%.
+An increase in repo rate allows for an increase in interest rates on loans.

 Who sets the reverse repo rate?

-The Reserve Bank of India sets the reverse repo rate in the country.
-The reverse repo rate by the RBI is a monetary policy instrument to control the money supply.
+The Reserve Bank of India sets the reverse repo rate.
+It is a monetary policy instrument to control the money supply in the economy by the RBI.

 What is a repo rate with an example?